 The Swiss Young Academy gives young researchers the opportunity to carry out inter- and transdisciplinary projects.
 With their dedication and contributions, members pursue the early identification of challenges facing society, provide solutions for these challenges, and foster a dialogue between science and society.

-A networking platform focused on current issues and questions related to science policy
+a networking platform focused on current issues and questions related to science policy

-Inter- and transdisciplinary collaboration on projects related to the thematic areas of focus set by the Academies and their associated institutions
+inter- and transdisciplinary collaboration on projects related to the thematic areas of focus set by the Academies and their associated institutions

-Mentoring and development programmes for young academics that strengthen their skills as well as their national and international networks
+mentoring and development programmes for young academics that strengthen their skills as well as their national and international networks

-Greater access to equal opportunities and a heightened awareness of issues related to society and its dialogue with science
+greater access to equal opportunities and a heightened awareness of issues related to society and its dialogue with science

-Individual support during the five years of membership, coupled with the overall benefits of joint projects for scholarship in Switzerland
+individual support during the five years of membership, coupled with the overall benefits of joint projects for scholarship in Switzerland

-Members function as the Academy’s contacts abroad while also representing the diversity of the scientific field in Switzerland
+its members to function as the Academy’s contacts abroad while also representing the diversity of the scientific field in Switzerland

-What can members expect, what effects they achieve with their membership and what support they receive - more about this from the Advisory Council in short videos
+What can members expect, what effects they achieve with their membership and what support they receive - more about this from the Advisory Council in short videos.

 Are you interested in inter- and transdisciplinary cooperation as well as the implementation of joint and personal projects?